elmadev/elmaonline-site/README.md

 ## Running the project locally

 Follow these steps to install the site locally and start developing.
-- Install latest stable version of [Node.js](https://nodejs.org/en/)
+- Install LTS version of [Node.js](https://nodejs.org/en/)
 - Clone this repo using git to your local computer
 - Open the node command prompt
 - Open the directory where you cloned the project
 - Run "npm install" which will install needed dependencies
-- Run "npm run dev" which will start a local server
+- Run "npm start" which will start a local server
-- Open [localhost:3000](http://localhost:3000/) on your browser to view the site
+- [localhost:5000](http://localhost:5000/) will open in your browser

 ## Developing on the project